mmonajem/pyoxcart/README.md

 # Overview

-PyCCAPT was initially developed and rigorously tested on the OXCART atom probe, an in-house atom probe system situated within the Department of Materials Science & Engineering at the University of Erlangen-Nürnberg.
-Distinguished by its unique attribute, the OXCART atom probe boasts a titanium-based measuring chamber that facilitates an ultra-low hydrogen vacuum environment.
+PyCCAPT was initially developed and tested on the OXCART atom probe, an in-house atom probe system situated within the Department of Materials Science & Engineering at the University of Erlangen-Nürnberg.
+The OXCART atom probe boasts a titanium-based measuring chamber that facilitates an ultra-low hydrogen vacuum environment.
 This system also features a state-of-the-art detector with a high detection efficiency of approximately 80%.
-While tailor-made for the OXCART, the PyCCAPT package offers versatility, extending its capabilities to effectively manage diverse atom probe systems.
+While tailor-made for the OXCART, the PyCCAPT package offers versatility, extending its capabilities to effectively control atom probe systems.

 ![](https://github.com/mmonajem/pyccapt/blob/main/pyccapt/files/oxcart.jpg)